USS Typhoon

-USS Typhoon (PC-5) is the fifth United States Navy Cyclone-class patrol ship.
+USS Typhoon (PC-5) was the fifth United States Navy Cyclone-class patrol ship.
 Typhoon was laid down 15 May 1992 at Bollinger Shipyards, in Lockport, Louisiana and launched 3 March 1993.
 She was commissioned 12 February 1994 in Tampa, Florida.
-As of 2008, Typhoon operates in the Persian Gulf, stationed in Manama, Bahrain since 2004 and is permanently manned by a 24-man crew that performs maritime security operations in United States Fifth Fleet Area of Responsibility (AOR).
+As of 2008, Typhoon operates in the Persian Gulf, stationed in Manama, Bahrain since 2004 and is permanently crewed by a 24-person complement that performs maritime security operations in United States Fifth Fleet Area of Responsibility (AOR).